yasamanensafi/retail_store_sales_forecasting/ReadMe.md

 # Neural Network Approach for Seasonal Items Forecasting of a Retail Store
 ## Context
 In recent years, there has been growing interest in the field of Neural Networks.
 However, research into seasonal time-series forecasting, which has many real-world applications, has produced varied results.
 In this repository, the performance of Neural Network methods in seasonal time-series forecasting has been compared with other methods.
-I began with some classical time- series forecasting methods like Seasonal ARIMA and Triple Exponential Smoothing.
+I began with some classical time-series forecasting methods like Seasonal ARIMA and Triple Exponential Smoothing.
 Then I tested more current methods like Prophet, Long Short-Term Memory (LSTM), and Convolutional Neural Network (CNN).
-The whole process of furniture forecasting has been described by the following figure.
+The process is illustrated below.

 ![enter image description here](https://raw.githubusercontent.com/yasamanensafi/retail_store_sales_forecasting/master/img/1.png)

 ##  The  Dataset